Whats in this section?

 Life in a care home

-Gone are the days when living in a care home meant endless days of watching TV.
-Now, residential care homes put on a variety of activities, often centred around the things their residents enjoy.
+Residential care homes put on a variety of activities often centred around the things their residents enjoy.

 Many homes now offer facilities like hairdressers, coffee shops and even cinemas!
 Routines and mealtimes tend to be flexible and activities to engage and stimulate residents are provided.